PatternsTechGit/PT_Modularity/README.md

 - [FontAwesome](https://fontawesome.com/) Library for icons
 - [Bootstrap](https://getbootstrap.com/) Library for styling buttons
 - Bootstrap NavBar component
-- Routing for multiple components e.g. (CreateAccountComponent, ManageAccountsComponent, DepositFundsComponent, TransferFundsComponent) for which we have already configured routing.
+- We have multiple components e.g. (CreateAccountComponent, ManageAccountsComponent, DepositFundsComponent, TransferFundsComponent) in our application for which we have already configured routing.
 - SideNav having links which are navigating to these components

-In this exercise we are going to split our application into three modules
+As per our business requirement, In this exercise we are going to split our application into three modules

-- **Shared module** in which we have components which are common to all application (ToolbarComponent, SidenavComponent, and DashboardComponent)
+- **Shared Module** in which we have components which are common to all application (ToolbarComponent, SidenavComponent, and DashboardComponent)
-- **Bank manager module** which will have CreateAccountComponent and ManageAccountsComponent
+- **Bank Manager Module** which will have components like CreateAccountComponent and ManageAccountsComponent
-- **Account holder module** which will have TransferFundsComponent and DepositFundsComponent
+- **Account Holder Module** which will have components like TransferFundsComponent and DepositFundsComponent
 - We will implement the lazy loading of these modules in our application

 ### Step 1: Create Shared Module